Make a Gluten-Free and Dairy-Free Thanksgiving Meal While Traveling

 The Brussel Sprouts

-The roasted brussels sprouts with bacon jam recipe came from one of my all-time favorite cookbooks called Celebrations by Danielle Walker.
+The roasted Brussels sprouts with bacon jam recipe came from one of my all-time favorite cookbooks called Celebrations by Danielle Walker.
 If you don’t know about her Against the Grain cookbooks, you have to check them out!
 The Celebrations cookbook is organized by holidays with such delicious recipes you’ll be making them all year round!
-We’ve actually made the recipe so many times that we didn’t need to reference it at all!
+We’ve actually made the recipe so many times that we didn’t need to reference it at all.

-My goal is always to reduce and reuse ingredients, so the bacon was also a part of our breakfasts for the next few days, and we chose to make both the brussels sprouts and the pumpkin filling with only maple syrup and forgo the coconut sugar to reduce ingredients.
+My goal is always to reduce and reuse ingredients, so the bacon was also a part of our breakfasts for the next few days, and we chose to make both the Brussels sprouts and the pumpkin filling with only maple syrup and forgo the coconut sugar to reduce ingredients.

-The Gluten-Free and Dairy-Free Pumpkin Pie
+The Gluten-Free and Dairy-Free Pumpkin Pie for our Thanksgiving Meal

 Additionally, the spices, vanilla extract, and arrowroot powder did make the 1000+ mile flight back with us to Indiana.
 I have since learned to plan ahead and pack the essentials so we don’t have to re-buy!